yezyilomo/simple-react-state/README.md

 ```

 ## useGlobalState hook
-`useGlobalState` accepts a selection string, for example if you have a store with data like
+`useGlobalState` works much like `useState` hook but it accepts a selection string and returns an array of three items which are state, updateState and dispatch, in most cases you will be using the first two items(state and updateState), the last item(dispatch) is for dispatching custom actions if you will have any.
+For example if you have a store with data like
 ```js
 {
     user: {